Chart Color Schemes

 Northmead is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Northmead has a high level of cultural diversity, with 53.7% of its population speaking a language other than English at home and 52.9% born overseas.
-Christianity is the predominant religion in Northmead, accounting for 41.8% of people.
-Hinduism is overrepresented compared to Greater Sydney's average, comprising 23.6% of Northmead's population.
+Christianity is the main religion in Northmead, accounting for 41.8% of people.
+Hinduism is overrepresented compared to Greater Sydney, comprising 23.6% of Northmead's population against an average of 28.8%.

 Frequently Asked Questions - Diversity